 If you wish to tick-off more of East Africa in one safari we can arrange a combination safari.
 During an East Africa combination safari you visit Uganda for the highlight of Mountain Gorilla trekking plus some more activities depending on time.
 Then we add on Kenya for Masai Mara, Tanzania for Serengeti & Ngorongoro Crater or Rwanda for more primates.
 East Africa is truly a dream destination for many so to see more of it in one holiday is a great option.

-An East Africa combination safari can be tailor-made to fit your specific wishes and include as many of the countries as you like.
+An East Africa combination safari can be tailor-made to fit your specific wishes.
+We can include as many of the countries as you like.
 We are happy to tailor-make the itinerary that fits you and we have the experience to make it run smoothly.

 Be inspired by our top Uganda safari itineraries